Do you need travel insurance

 What does travel cancellation insurance cover?

-Is travel interruption insurance worthwhile?
+Is travel cancellation insurance worthwhile?

 Does my credit card cover travel insurance?